-Because of the importance of engaging with the Honors College from the beginning of each student’s academic career, beginning with the freshman class of 2017, all Honors College students will be required to participate in an Honors Year One experience during their first year.
-HYO experiences engage students with fellow students and with faculty and foster deeper, more meaningful connections to Honors.
-Honors College classes and experiences that fulfill the HYO requirement for Fall 2017/Spring 2018 are listed below.
+Because of the importance of engaging in the Honors College from the beginning of each student’s academic career, all new incoming Honors College freshmen are required to enroll in an Honors Year One course during their first year.
+Transfer students and current students admitted to Honors College after the completion of at least two semesters of coursework at UA are not required to complete the Honors Year One course.

 The Residential College allow students to have access to educational programs and extra-curricular activities exclusive to the Honors College.
-The Honors community includes the entire Ridgecrest community, including North, South, East, and West, which forms the center of the University’s tightly-knit Honors community.
-Honors Housing also includes select space within Paty Hall and Blount Hall, which offer different housing styles at different costs.
+The Honors community includes the entire Ridgecrest community, including North, South, and West, which forms the center of the University’s tightly-knit Honors community.

 In addition to the benefits of living with other Honors College students, faculty-in-residence in each residence hall further increase the value of such an opportunity.
 Residential College faculty-in-residence offer unique programs, social events, and serve as informal advisors for students living in the Residential College.

 Dr. Sara Hughes: Dr. Hughes is the assistant director of Creative Writing at UA, and she hosts the Pure Products Reading and Lecture Series.
 Her first book, The Disappearing Act, won the 2016 Adrienne Bond Award for Poetry and was published in 2018.
 Her poems have appeared in many publications, including Rattle, Reed, and Atticus Review.

 Dr. Steve Mobley: Dr. Mobley is assistant professor of Higher Education at UA.
 His areas of research interest include how LGBTQ students navigate racial and class differences in higher education and how they impact educational policy, especially at historically black colleges and universities.